Military history of Norway: German Occupation 1940–1945

+During the Second World War, Nazi forces invaded Norway.
+Though Allied forces attempted to assist the Norwegians in the defense of their country, they failed and had to retreat and leave Norway to the Nazis.
+(Ironically, England had planned to invade Norway less than a week after the Germans had planned to do so, but as it happened, Hitler beat them to the punch.)
+Norway was occupied by Nazi Germany until 1945.

 Cold War (1949-1991)

 Norway was a founding member of NATO in 1949.

 Norway made a bilateral agreement with the United States to host U.S. nuclear weapons to be delivered by Norwegian military forces, in what was to become the NATO nuclear sharing concept, but ultimately did not partake in the scheme.

+Norway frequently hosted NATO exercises during the Cold War, including the Allied Command Europe Mobile Force's Exercise Atlas Express.

 War in Afghanistan (2001–2021)

+Norway participated in Operation Enduring Freedom, sustaining a total of 10 fatalities before withdrawing in August 2021.